ekuluke/AngularLabs/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

 To start:
-run `ngx nodemon server.js` in the server directory. run `ng serve --open`
+run `ngx nodemon server.js` in the server directory and then run `ng serve --open`

 ## Development server